the-galah-survey/the-galah-survey.github.io/dr3/caveats.md

 * This text gets replaced.
 {:toc}

+---

 ### Gaia data included with GALAH DR3 catalogues

 {: .box-warning}
 Note that our tables contain a mixture of Gaia DR2 and Gaia eDR3 values.
 The former are indicated by having column names including `dr2`.

 The results from the Gaia mission are integral to GALAH DR3.
 Our analysis makes use of Gaia DR2 results, in particular using a parallax-derived distance estimate for each star to provide a first estimate of its surface gravity.
 The release of Gaia eDR3 occurred after the main analysis for GALAH DR3 was finished, and we have not re-run the analysis pipeline using the new parallaxes from Gaia eDR3.
 As a consequence:
-* We have flagged stars (through the `flag_sp` in `GALAH_DR3_main_allstar_v2.fits` and `galah_dr3.main_spec)` that have less reliable astrometry in Gaia DR2 based upon their RUWE, as we used the parallax-derived distance for the stars as part of the first estimate of the surface gravity.
+* The overall `flag_sp` in `GALAH_DR3_main_allstar_v2` and `GALAH_DR3_main_allspec_v2` (see our [Flag documenation](/dr3/flags)) includes a bitmask for unreliable astrometry in Gaia DR2 based upon their RUWE.
 A high RUWE in Gaia DR2 may not be indicative of a star having less reliable astrometry in Gaia eDR3 and beyond.
-* The distance to star reported in the `galah_dr3.vac_dynamics` table may differ from the distance used in the stellar parameter and abundance determination.
+* The distance to star reported in the `GALAH_DR3_VAC_dynamics_v2` catalogue may differ from the distance used in the stellar parameter and abundance determination.

 Some further notes and caveats about the cross-match between GALAH DR3 and Gaia eDR3:
-* This cross-match used the previously identified Gaia DR2 `source_id` for each GALAH DR3 star, and the `gaiaedr3.dr2_neighbourhood` table created by the Gaia team.
-The Gaia DR2 `source_id` had been found using the `gaiadr2.tmass_best_neighbour` table and the 2MASS ID of each GALAH star.
+* This cross-match used the previously identified Gaia DR2 `source_id` for each GALAH DR3 star, and the [`gaiaedr3.dr2_neighbourhood`](https://gea.esac.esa.int/archive/documentation/GEDR3/Gaia_archive/chap_datamodel/sec_dm_auxiliary_tables/ssec_dm_dr2_neighbourhood.html) table created by the Gaia team.
+The Gaia DR2 `source_id` had been found using the [`gaiadr2.tmass_best_neighbour`](https://gea.esac.esa.int/archive/documentation/GDR2/Gaia_archive/chap_datamodel/sec_dm_crossmatches/ssec_dm_tmass_best_neighbour.html) and the 2MASS ID of each GALAH star.
 In the future, we suggest to perform this crossmatch via GALAH's 2MASS ID and the yet-to-come match of Gaia EDR3 and 2MASS identifiers.
-* All `galah_dr3.vac_gaiaedr3` entries have an angular distance between their Gaia DR2 and eDR3 sources smaller than 160 mas, and 99.9 per cent are within 20 mas.
+* All `GALAH_DR3_VAC_GaiaEDR3_v2` entries have an angular distance between their Gaia DR2 and eDR3 sources smaller than 160 mas, and 99.9 per cent are within 20 mas.
-* There is a Gaia eDR3 source for every entry in the `GALAH_DR3_main_allstar_v2.fits` table.
+* There is a Gaia eDR3 source for every entry in the `GALAH_DR3_main_allstar_v2` table.
-    - There are 111 entries in the `galah_dr3.main_spec` table that lack a Gaia `source_id` as we have not attempted to find them in Gaia eDR3 and they never had a Gaia DR2 `source_id`.
+    - There are 111 entries in the `GALAH_DR3_main_allspec_v2` table that lack a Gaia `source_id` as we have not attempted to find them in Gaia eDR3 and they never had a Gaia DR2 `source_id`.
 Of these 38 are bright stars and do have a parallax from Hipparcos.
 * 17654 stars had more than one Gaia eDR3 match (98 per cent two matches and the remainder with 3 or 4 matches).
 For simplicity we have chosen the match with the smallest angular distances between the Gaia DR2 and Gaia eDR3 position as reported by the `gaiaedr3.dr2_neighbourhood`.
     - For over 99 per cent of stars the closest match had an angular distance <10 mas, and second closest match was >600 mas.
     - There is likely source confusion for <100 stars.
 For instance, for 57 of the 17000 stars with multiple matches in the `gaiaedr3.dr2_neighbourhood` table, the second closest match in angular distance has a smaller magnitude difference between Gaia DR2 and eDR3.

+---

 ### Flags